simonprickett/microcrate/README.md

 MicroCrate is a [CrateDB](https://cratedb.com) driver for the [MicroPython](https://micropython.org) language.
 It connects to CrateDB using the [HTTP Endpoint](https://cratedb.com/docs/crate/reference/en/latest/interfaces/http.html).

+To use this, you'll need a CrateDB database cluster.
+Sign up for our cloud free tier [here](https://console.cratedb.cloud/) or get started with Docker [here](https://hub.docker.com/_/crate).

+Want to learn more about CrateDB?
+Take our free [Fundamentals course](https://learn.cratedb.com/course-overview) at the CrateDB Academy.

 ## Installation

 ### Installing Dependencies